 PrepU assignments are to be completed by assignment due date.
 Students will continue to have access to library of questions.
-If student encounters technical difficulty completing assignment, the student must contact Lippincott and provide faculty member with work order number at least 24 hours prior to closing of assignment.
+If a student encounters technical difficulty completing assignment, the student must contact Lippincott and provide faculty member with work order number at least 24 hours prior to closing of assignment.
 Faculty member will determine number of PrepU assignments.
 PrepU Grade, added after 73% is achieved, will be number of assignments completed at mastery level, divided by number of assignments.

 Once you have a 73% average exam/quiz grade in a course, grades may be rounded to the nearest whole number.
-If the 2 digits to the right of the decimal point are above 50, the digit to the left of the decimal point will increase by 1.
+If the 2 digits to the right of the decimal point are at or above 50, the digit to the left of the decimal point will increase by 1.
 If not, no change will occur and only the digits to the left of the decimal point will be recorded.
 For example:

-89.50 = 90 (A) 79.50 = 80 (B) 89.49 = 89 (B) 79.49 = 79 (C) 72.50 = 73 (C) 72.49 = 72 (D)
+89.50 = 90 (A)

+79.50 = 80 (B)

+89.49 = 89 (B)